Merzenich station

 Merzenich is a railway station situated at Merzenich, Kreis Düren in the German state of North Rhine-Westphalia on the Cologne–Aachen railway.
 It opened on 29 April 2003 with the S-Bahn tracks.
 It has an island platform and a large commuter parking area.

-It is served by Rhine-Ruhr S-Bahn lines S13 between Sindorf or Düren and Troisdorf and by S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg).
-Together these provide two services an hour to Cologne on weekdays and Saturdays and once an hour on Sundays and public holidays.
+It is served by the S19 service between Düren and Blankenberg (Sieg), Herchen or Au (Sieg) on working days and between Düren and Hennef (Sieg) on Saturdays, Sundays and public holidays.
 It is classified by Deutsche Bahn as a category 5 station.